AN OVERVIEW OF WHAT MIAMI PRIVATE SCHOOLS HAVE TO OFFER

 Private schools have much more freedom and flexibility in terms of curriculum.
 “There are more diverse course offerings academically and in the fine arts and athletics.”

-She adds that the depth and breadth of the curriculum is important, offering opportunities for foreign languages, advanced placement courses, advanced math and science courses and more.
+The depth and breadth of the curriculum is important, offering opportunities for foreign languages, advanced placement courses, advanced math and science courses and more.

-“My son is reading at a second grade level,” says one mom.
+“My son is reading at a second grade level,” says one local mom.
 “He can also hear a piece of classical music and tell you who the composer is because he has been studying famous composers in music.
 My son is 5 years old!”